12 balls puzzle: You have 12 balls identical in looks with one fake

-Solving for Result 3 of 12 balls puzzle: In 4 + 4 1st weigh the two pans are balanced: Finding the fake ball among 4 left aside suspect balls in 2 weighing
+Solving for Result 3 of 12 balls puzzle: In 4 + 4 first weigh, the two pans are balanced: Finding the fake ball among 4 left aside suspect balls in 2 weighing

 First conclusion on analysis,

-In 2nd weighing, you cannot weigh two suspect balls against the two other suspect balls because after this second weighing, you would still be left with 4 suspect balls though divided into two groups of opposite nature, with only 1 weighing attempt left.
-Solution would be impossible in this way.
+In 2nd weighing, you cannot weigh two suspect balls against the two other suspect balls.
+You will still be left with 4 suspect balls, though divided into two groups of opposite nature.
+With only 1 weighing quota left, solution will be impossible.

-You can leave aside only 1 ball in second weighing.
+You will leave aside only 1 ball in second weighing.

-Simply add 1 good ball from the group of 8 good ones and weigh 2 suspect against 1 good ball and 1 suspect ball.
+To make the number balls being weighed EVEN, you will add 1 good ball from the group of 8 good balls.
+You will weigh then 2 suspect balls against 1 good ball and 1 suspect ball in the second weighing.

-The following schematic shows this weighing combination.
-The suspect balls are shaded orange, left pan suspect ball marked L and right pan suspect ball marked R. The suspect ball left aside is also shaded orange but not marked as its nature would still remain unknown if the pans balance in this weighing.
+The following schematic shows this second weighing combination.
+The suspect balls are shaded, left pan suspect ball marked L and right pan suspect ball marked R. The suspect ball left aside is also shaded but not marked as its nature will stay unknown if the pans balance in this weighing.

 3.1.
-Pans are unbalanced: One pan goes up and the other goes down in the second weigh after the pans balanced in 1st weigh.
+Pans are unbalanced: One pan goes up and the other descends in the second weigh after the pans balanced in 1st weigh.
 This has two possibilities,

 3.1.1.
-Left Pan with good ball goes down and right pan with 2 suspect ball goes up.
+Left Pan with good ball descends and right pan with 2 suspect ball goes up.

 3.1.2.
-Left pan with good ball goes up and right pan with 2 suspect balls goes down.
+Left pan with good ball goes up and right pan with 2 suspect balls descends.

 3.2.
 Pans are again balanced in second weigh after the pans balanced in the first weigh.

 Conclusion and action for result 3.2 is simple—the left aside single suspect ball must be the fake.
-Just weigh it against a good ball and you would know whether it the lighter or the heavier ball.
+Just weigh it against a good ball and you will know whether it is the lighter or the heavier ball.

 Conclusion for Result 3.1.1.
-If the left pan with 1 good ball goes down: Either the L ball in left pan is heavier or the two R balls in the right pan are lighter.
-If the pan with 1 good ball goes up the conclusion would be the just the opposite and the actions would be very similar.
+When the left pan with 1 good ball descends: Either the L- ball in left pan is heavier or the two R-balls in the right pan are lighter.
+If the pan with 1 good ball goes up, the conclusion will be the reverse and the actions will be similar.

-So we would analyze only the result 3.1.1 that the left pan with 1 good ball went down in 2nd weigh.
+So we will analyze only the result 3.1.1 when the left pan with 1 good ball descends in 2nd weighing.

-Solving for Result 3.1.1.
-When pans are equally balanced in 1st weighing AND pan with 1 good ball goes down in 2nd weighing
+Solving for Result 3.1.1 of 12 balls puzzle: When pans are equally balanced in 1st weighing and pan with 1 good ball descends in 2nd weighing

-Possible conclusions are—if the left pan with 1 good ball goes down,
+Possible conclusions are—if the left pan with 1 good ball descends,

-Either the single suspect ball with the good ball (orange shaded and marked L) is heavier,
+Either the single suspect ball (shaded and marked L) with the good ball is heavier,

-Or, the two right pan balls (orange shaded and marked R) contain the fake lighter one.
+Or, the two right pan balls (shaded and marked R) contain the fake lighter one.

-You are left with 3 suspect balls split into two nature-identified groups of number of balls numbering 1 and 2.
+You are left with 3 suspect balls split into two groups of balls numbering 1 and 2.